Ameresco and City of Somersworth start New Hampshire’s first landfill solar project on Superfund site

 The energy generated by this solar project will be sold to the City of Somersworth through the state’s group net metering programme.
 In addition, the project will provide the city with lease payments and a Payment in Lieu of Taxes (PILOT).
 With all necessary permits and approvals from the EPA and NH DES already secured, construction is slated to commence between mid and late August.

 Jon Mancini, Senior Vice President of Ameresco, expressed his enthusiasm about the project, stating, “We are excited to partner with the City of Somersworth on this groundbreaking landfill solar initiative.
 This project highlights the potential of repurposing land for renewable energy and enhancing the sustainability of landfills.
-We look forward to beginning construction and supporting the city’s transition to a clean energy future.”
+We look forward to beginning construction and supporting the city’s transition to a future.”

 The groundbreaking ceremony was attended by Congressman Chris Pappas, Mayor Matt Gerding, and representatives from the EPA, NH DES, City of Somersworth officials, and Ameresco executives, all of whom gathered to celebrate this pivotal moment in advancing the city’s sustainability goals.